fmoral2/parser/README.md

 ## Environment variables (direnv)

-- Create a .env file in root and add your credentials like that changing ${aws-access-key-id} and ${aws-secret-access-key} to your credentials.
+- Create a .env file in root and add your credentials like that changing ${aws-access-key-id} and ${aws-secret-access-key} to your credentials or if you do not have DynamoDb just ask me for credentials.

 ```
 export AWS_ACCESS_KEY_ID=${aws-access-key-id}
 export AWS_SECRET_ACCESS_KEY=${aws-secret-access-key}